 The company offers two distinct versions of display mirroring on their devices:

-- Second Screen: Similar to the Cast standard, Second Screen allows you to push your content to a Fire TV or Fire Stick device.
+- Second Screen: Second Screen allows you to push your content to a Fire TV or Fire Stick device.
 Some apps, including Netflix, also allow you to push your content directly to non-Amazon devices, but watching videos directly through Amazon will require you to have a Fire TV or Fire Stick as your streaming device.

-- Display Mirroring: Unlike Second Screen, Display Mirroring allows you to stream anything displayed on your device, from your Facebook feed to a recipe displayed on your device.
+- Display Mirroring: Display Mirroring allows you to stream anything displayed on your device, from your Facebook feed to a recipe displayed on your device.
 Essentially, this turns your television into a wireless computer monitor controlled through your tablet.
-Unfortunately, there are several limitations to proper Display Mirroring, including a lack of support on newer devices.
-We’ll cover that more in the Requirements and Limitations section.

 Which of these options is best for you?